webex/react-widgets/test/journeys/testplan.md

   - Message widget (Test Users & Space Created)
     - sends and receives messages
     - receives proper events on messages
+    - message actions
+      - message flags
+        - should be able to flag a message
+        - should be able to unflag a message
+      - delete message
+        - should be able to delete a message from self
+        - should not be able to delete a message from others
     - File Transfer Tests
       - sends message with pdf attachment
       - sends message with txt attachment